NotNite/rockstar/DOCS.md

 - `rockstar.sound.play(path: string)` - play the sound file at `path` on the default output device
   - this runs in another thread, so while it won't blok, you won't get an error if it fails

+### rockstar.system

+- `rockstar.system.os: string` - the operating system rockstar is running on

 ## custom types

 ### CaptureData